Best Budget 4-Season Tent of 2023

 The Mier 3-person tent also comes with the common free-standing dome frame and easy clips for a fast set-up, a lightweight footprint, and a repair kit–– an excellent starter set for budding outdoor enthusiasts.

-But like any cheap tent, the Mier camping tent has its own weather issues.
+But like any more affordable tent in the 4-season category, the Mier camping tent has its own weather issues.
 It may have a 15D nylon fly, partially sealed seams, and an impressive 40D bathtub floor.
 But, it just can’t withstand too much snow and rain.
 The thinner 7001 aluminum poles could also break faster when faced with high winds and repeated use.
 It is made to be a treeline, after all.

 • Capacity: 3-person